nevendyulgerov/initialzr/README.md

 });

 // you decide that you no longer like helper "hey"
-// sorry, but you cannot retrieve it
+// sorry, but you cannot delete it
 // Initialzr protects its nodes

 // well, ok then, I'll create a new node